DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 with the ability to steer a beam in the direction of interest: the sound source to be monitored.

 Can a beamformer get rid of ambient noise artifically added to the sound of interest ?

+Backround noise added to sound sources of interest in the MIMII dataset was recorded with the 8 microphones array and then all channels were mixed under 3 conditions:

+- SNR= 6 dB
+- SNR= 0 dB
+- SNR= -6 dB  (worst case scenario)

+We will denoise signals in the SNR= -6 dB scenario.

-- Assuming that microphone 1 is in the direction of the sound source of interest (the valve), and that some background noise source was recorded in the direction of microphone number 1, it will be difficult to denoise the recordings.
+- Assuming that microphone 1 is in the direction of the sound source of interest (here the valve), and that some background noise source was recorded in the direction of microphone number 1, it will be difficult to denoise the recordings.
-- if some isotropic ambient noise was recorded, in this case the beamformer will be efficient
+- if some isotropic ambient noise was recorded with the array, in this case the beamformer will be efficient

-Fortunately in most recordigs we listened to, the ambient noise seems to be rather isotropic or at least the main noise source is not at 000 deg.
+Fortunately in most recordigs we listened to in the -6dB_Valve dataset, the ambient noise seems to be rather isotropic or at least the main noise source is not at 000 deg.
 Therefore the MVDR beamformer should efficiently attenuate the ambient noise.
 At least at low frequencies under 1000-1500 Hz since we assumed the array in free field.

 ##  Multi-Microphone diagnosis sensor.